GitHub First-Time

 The GitHub Deployment walks you through the steps to deploy to a phone.

 Most people won't need the information on the rest of this page.
-It is here as background material.

 Already Have LoopWorkspace¶

-Some people may already have a fork of LoopWorkspace.
-They might even have one that they forked from somewhere other than LoopKit.
+.
+They might even have one that they forked from somewhere other than LoopKit

 Suggestions - choose one of these methods:

-- Update the repository if it is forked from LoopKit
+- Update the repository if it is forked from

-- Open your LoopWorkspace repository (
+- Open your

-) where you use yourusername
+) where you use your GitHubusername

 in the URL - Review the graphic in the Successful Fork section